1. Is there any legislation relating to working from home in your country?

 11. Is an employee who works from home protected by legislation for work-related accidents and illnesses?

-16. Which labor law provisions are applicable during remote work abroad?
+15. Which labour law provisions are applicable during remote work abroad?

 1. Is there any legislation relating to working from home in your country?

-Working from home is governed by labour law regulations, in particular by the Act No. 262/2006 Coll., the Labour Code.
+Remote working is governed by labour law regulations, in particular by the Act No. 262/2006 Coll., the Labour Code.

 2. How can working from home be implemented in a company (e.g. through collective bargaining agreements, a unilateral decision, employment contracts)?

-3. Can an employer force an employee to work from home?
+3. Can an employer force an employee to work from home or to return to the office if they have been working from home?

-Employers can unilaterally order employees to work from home only if a currently applicable measure of a public authority allows this, and only for a strictly necessary period, if the nature of the work allows it, provided that the home workplace is suitable for the performance of work.
+Employers can unilaterally order employees to work remotely only if a currently applicable measure of a public authority allows this, and only for a strictly necessary period, if the nature of the work allows it, provided that the home workplace is suitable for the performance of work.
 In such a case, the employee must specify to the employer the home workplace address in writing at the employer's request without undue delay, or inform the employer that they have no suitable workplace available.

 No, in general, employees cannot force an employer to allow them to work remotely since the consent of both parties is required.
-However, the employer must justify in writing the reasons for refusing a request to work from home from an employee with care responsibilities (e.g. care of a child under the age of nine years, a pregnant employee, an employee solely caring for a disabled person, etc.).
+However, the employer must justify in writing the reasons for refusing a request for remote working from an employee with care responsibilities (e.g. care of a child under the age of nine years, a pregnant employee, an employee solely caring for a disabled person, etc.).

-5. Does an employer have to provide the employee with office equipment and supplies for remote work?
+5. Does an employer have to provide the employee with office equipment and supplies where remote working is agreed or required?

 Strictly and legally speaking, yes.
 According to the Czech Labour Code, the employee’s work is performed at the employer’s expense.
 Therefore, employers are obliged to provide all employees with the required working equipment and supplies (typically IT and office equipment) regardless of the employee’s place of work.
 Alternatively, the employer may agree that the employee will be reimbursed for the costs of purchasing supplies.

-6. Does a company have to reimburse an employee for expenses incurred while working from home?
+6. Does a company have to reimburse an employee for expenses incurred in connection with remote working, and if so, which expenses?

 Yes.
 Employees perform work at the employer’s expense.
 Therefore, employers are obliged to provide a remote work allowance to cover the employee’s expenses incurred while performing work (e.g. expenses for work-related telephone calls, internet connection, increased utilities costs such as electricity and heating).
 There are two possible options: reimbursement of actual costs or a lump-sum allowance for each commenced hour of remote work.
-In case of reimbursement of actual costs, employees are obliged to calculate these costs and justify them to their employer.
+In the case of reimbursement of actual costs, employees are obliged to calculate these costs and justify them to their employer.
 It is possible to agree in writing with the employees that they are not entitled to cost reimbursement.

 In addition to the above, the employer must also reimburse the employee for the wear and tear of the employee’s own equipment (e.g. chair, desk, monitor) if the employer has not provided the equipment to the employee.